merberich/aes_microcontroller_workshop/index.md

 The `static` storage class has different behavior for local vs global variables.
 For global variables, applying a `static` modifier restricts the variable's visibility to only within the translation unit (and therefore variables of the same name can exist separately in other translation units).
 For local variables, the `static` modifier extends the lifetime of the variable such that it is not destroyed when its containing body is exited (in practice, the static local is defined not on the stack, but in some other memory area).

+**Volatile**

+One C feature that is particularly relevant to development on microprocessors is the `volatile` keyword.
+Volatility is the concept that a declared variable (has some position in memory) can have its value changed without the programmer's code assigning a new value to the variable.
+There are a number of ways this can happen.

+For one, on computers with multiple CPUs (for running operations concurrently), each concurrent process may have access to the same memory space.
+In cases where both cores try to access the same address, the value held at the address can be modified by one core without the other's awareness.

+Another case is when a hardware device (likely sitting on the I/O bus) effectively does the same thing.
+If hardware modifies a memory address without the CPU directly accessing that same address, the CPU has no way of knowing when or if the address has been modified.

+In the worst case, when a memory address is used (in either of these scenarios) as a means of communication between program and external system (another CPU core, hardware, etc) and the CPU doesn't identify that the memory value has changed, then it could miss an important cue to take some action.
+It is even possible that, if no other code assigns a value to this kind of variable - in any branch of code execution - that the variable could be optimized away by treating it as a constant value.
+In this case, the variable's value would _never_ change, which means there is no possibility of communication occurring.

+The `volatile` keyword exists to deal with this specific scenario. `volatile` informs the program that a memory address must never be cached or treated as a constant.
+So, every time the CPU wants to read the value of a memory address, it is forced to fetch the actual value, rather than the "shortcut" of a temporary cached value.

+We'll return to this more in microcontroller theory.

 **Preprocessor Directives**

 The C Preprocessor is a text substitution utility which operates before valid C code is interpreted.
 The preprocessor interprets special directives (starting with a `#` prefix) that can be used to statically modify a program.